strfr/PythonStructuralSimilarity/README.md

 # PythonStructuralSimilarity
  A difference checker between frames in video.
+Not so performance friendly.